 These are some of the mundane rules on how to economically survive college and university.
 Firstly, buy only one thing on time: education itself.
+Beautiful small colleges and many other underrated fine universities throughout the West, although not famous, can give a better education than the reknowned industrialized ones at half the cost.
+When you find yourself in one of the so-called Ivy League ones and are in a class with hundreds of other students, don't think for a second you will get much individual attention for your (or your parents'), hard-earned coin.
 Use your credit cards as cash or don’t use them at all.
-Don’t purchase furniture that people are giving away–perfectly usable stuff is going into landfill.
+Don’t purchase furniture that people are giving away.
+Perfectly usable stuff is going into landfill.
 Buy new and nice after the wedding.
 Don’t get married until you’re finished school and have a job.
 Look for work where you can do homework, like security, attendant or tutoring or jobs where you don’t have to think too much and can take small notes to do metal reviews.
 It’s about schoolwork not about the job that finances it no matter how much you enjoy doing it; however, it’s just a fact, pride in simple labor has long been a reflection of goodness.

 Take the bus, Gus.
 If you buy a car, buy a cheap small fleet car with cash, they’re cheaper to service, fix and fuel.
 (It’s been long put to rest: getting sex has nothing to do with car types.)
-New laptops are maybe as high as $2000 each yet you can get a perfectly fine used one for $300, maybe even less.
-Share accommodations; a large 6 or 7 room house for $2000 a month divided by 5 students is $400 each.
+New laptops are maybe as high as 2 or 3000 dollars each, yet you can get a perfectly fine re-furbished one for $300, maybe even less.
+Share accommodations; a large 6 or 7 room house for 3000 dollars a month divided by 5 students is $600 each.
 If you share accommodations; have responsible student-roommates who understand school comes first, partying, second.
 Have stated rules for food, lovers staying over, laundry and other important matters.
 In roommates, experienced is better than younger, take serious over gregarious.
-Will they pay their bills and keep their commitments?
+Will they pay their bills and keep their commitments, i.e., possible future friends?
 Buy unlimited text on your cell for a few dollars a month and be able to stay within your allotted minutes for “important calls”.
-Bring your lunch to school, don’t pay $10 for a slice of pizza and drink.
-Michael Moss--Salt Sugar Fat--calls pzza one of the least nutritious foods on the menu.
+Bring your lunch to school, don’t pay $10 for a slice of pizza and a drink.
+Michael Moss--Salt Sugar Fat--calls pizza one of the least nutritious foods on the menu.
 Eat whole foods; exercise every day.
+Rumours abound that students eating canned foods have often gotten scurvy.
 Get a source of income as close to the college as possible.
 Travel-time can be used for reading/studying, but most serious cramming is done in your comfort zone.

 Budget for parties.
 Stay within your guidelines and that will keep your consumption in check.
 Parties, dating and going out can be done on the low.
 Any squeeze who wants it all while you’re a student and can’t defer to the future for luxury is potentially a bad long-term investment as a lover.
 When borrowing money, try relatives over institutions, you’ll be surprised.
 You are people’s future–they’ll invest in you.
 Ask your parents for money if they have it; treat it like work.
 “If I use this money instead of earning it at my part-time job I can plow through the course, get my PhD a year earlier and pay you back all the sooner.”